MutlaqAldhbuiub/movies/README.md

 * MySQL

 ## Installation
-Kindly setup the requirments for the project which listed in the requirments section.
-**Make sure that you have already created a database**
+Ensure that the project requirements are set up as outlined in the Requirements section.
+Additionally, **make sure you have created a database for the project.**

-## Regular instllation process
+## Regular Installation Process
-1- Clone the project by the following command
+1- Clone the project using the following command:
 `git clone https://github.com/MutlaqAldhbuiub/movies`

-2- Change the current directory to the project directory `cd movies`
+2- Navigate to the project directory:
-3- Run composer by run
+`cd movies`

+3- Install dependencies with Composer:
 `composer install`

-4- Copy the env example file
+4- Copy the example environment file:
 `cp .env.example .env`

-5- Generate a key for the project
+5- Generate a key for the project:
 `php artisan key:generate`

-6- migrate the table schemas to the database
+6- Migrate the database table schemas:
 `php artisan migrate`

-7- run the project
+7- Run the project:
 `php artisan serve`

-8- Go to link `localhost:8000`
+8- Visit `localhost:8000` in your browser.